photoprism/photoprism-docs/docs/getting-started/docker.md

 The default port 2342 and other configuration values can be changed as needed, see [Config Options](config-options.md).
-Generated thumbnails, sidecar files, and the index will be stored in `/photoprism/storage`.

 Adding the `:ro` flag to a volume mounts it read only.
 Multiple folders can be indexed by mounting them as subfolders e.g.